candicesxc/listen-you-are-loved/README.md

 4. Deploy!

 **Note**: The app requires a Node.js backend to run, so static hosting (GitHub Pages, plain Vercel/Netlify) won't work.
 Use a platform that supports Node.js servers.

+### GitHub Pages preview

+- The frontend lives in `/docs`, so you can point GitHub Pages at the `docs/` folder on the `main` branch.
+- You do **not** need to assign a custom domain to this repository—if `candiceshen.com` is already set on your user/organization site, the page will be reachable at `https://candiceshen.com/listen-you-are-loved/` without conflicts.

 ## 🔧 How It Works